MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

     The app that has been built for you should show in **Edit** mode.

 ## Configure the Real Estate Showings table
+In this exercise, you are going to use Copilot to edit the columns in the Real Estate Showings table.

 1. Close the Copilot chat pane to allow for more screen space.
 You can access the Copilot pane at any time by selecting the Copilot (preview) icon at the top.